SSL Certificates

 };

-The ThorsAnvil::ThorsSocket::Socket class can be constructed with ServerInit or SServerInit object.
-To simplify this, the constructor also takes a std::varient (ServerInit) that can contain either of these objects.
-This allows us to write a function like this to initialize a server connection to initialize either type.
+The ThorsAnvil::ThorsSocket::Socket class can be constructed with TASock::ServerInfo or TASock::SServerInfo object.
+To simplify this, the constructor also takes a std::varient<TASock::ServerInfo, TASock::SServerInfo> (aka TASock::ServerInit) that can contain either of these objects.
+This allows us to write a function to initialize a server connection to initialize either type.

 namespace TASock = ThorsAnvil::ThorsSocket;